Do my online forms need to be HIPAA-Compliant if they don’t ask for medical information?

 1. Contact Requests: The website visitor is merely asking for a call or email with no specified reason.

-Getting the picture — anything that identifies the person and relates to that person’s health or healthcare should be considered ePHI and protected.
-In other cases, you could get away with not being secure.
-But — why would you?
+Other industries can get away with not being secure.
+But why would you?
 People are afraid and paranoid about identity theft and information leakage on all sites, not just ones related to medical information.
-Anything that a website can do to make its visitors more comfortable and “secure” will improve trust and sales conversions.
+Anything a website can do to make visitors more comfortable and secure will improve trust and conversions.

 What About Consent for Insecure Transmission?

-As a follow-up question, we are often asked if there can be a checkbox on the form where patients can click to consent to the use of an insecure, non-compliant form.
-Presumably, if they do not click, they thus cannot submit the form at all.
-E.g., you are forcing them to either “go away” or submit securely with consent” to insecurity.
+As a follow-up question, we are often asked if there can be a checkbox on the form that patients can click to consent to use an insecure, non-compliant form.
+Presumably, if they do not click, they cannot submit the form.

-This is highly advised against and is almost certainly not HIPAA-compliant.
-This is also a case where you should consult with a lawyer to make sure it’s okay for your case if you were going to do it anyway.
+This practice is highly advised against and is almost certainly not HIPAA-compliant.
+You should consult with a lawyer to ensure it is okay if you have a compelling reason to use this method.

 To understand why this is a bad idea, consider “Mutual Consent.”